Escape-Technologies/awesome-graphql-security/README.md

 - [The GraphQL Security Blog](https://blog.escape.tech/9-graphql-security-best-practices/) - Learn about GraphQL security, performance, testing and building production-ready APIs with the latest tools and best practices of the GraphQL ecosystem.
 - [GraphQL for Pentesters](https://www.acceis.fr/graphql-for-pentesters/) - Introduction to Basic Concepts, Security Considerations & Reconnaissance, Vulnerabilities and Attacks, Offensive Tools.
 - [GraphQL security for decentralized applications (DApps): challenges and best practices](https://escape.tech/blog/graphql-security-for-dapps/) - Learn about GraphQL security, performance, testing and building production-ready APIs with the latest tools and best practices of the GraphQL ecosystem.
+- [Implementing GraphQL Authorization: A Practical Guide](https://www.permit.io/blog/implementing-graphql-authorization) - Learn how to implement scalable authorization in GraphQL.
+Simplify RBAC and Permissions management with step-by-step instructions.

 ### Vulnerabilities